 Proper attribution must be obtained for all works on Electronic Reserve.
 Faculty who wish to place a student paper or other unpublished work on reserve must obtain written consent from the author before the work will be added.

 All materials to be scanned and added to Electronic Reserve must be clean, clear, 8 ½” x 11” photocopies.
 Double sided is fine.

 Materials that do not follow the above guidelines will be sent back to the professor via campus mail.

 All materials will be added on a first come first serve basis.
 You will be notified if more than two days are required.

-All Reserve materials will be removed and sent back to the professor via campus mail and all Electronic Reserve courses will be archived at the end of each semester.
-If you would like to keep the materials on reserve for longer you must notify the reserve department before the semester ends.
+All Traditional Reserve material can be picked up by the professor and all Electronic Reserve material will be archived at the end of each semester.
+If you would like to keep the materials on reserve for longer please notify the reserve department x8363 or email@example.com.